-Remember that many persons who may be in need of international protection fear persecution from officials in their own country or have been ill-treated by officials in other countries during their journey.
-In many cases they may not approach you directly or actively apply for asylum.
-First-contact officials play a key role in creating an atmosphere of trust and proactively identifying persons who may wish to apply for international protection, providing them with relevant information on the right to apply for asylum and referring them to appropriate procedures.
+Remember that many persons who may be in need of international protection fear persecution from officials in their own country or have been illtreated by officials in other countries during their journey.
+In many cases, they may not approach you directly or actively apply for asylum.
+Firstcontact officials play a key role in creating an atmosphere of trust and proactively identifying persons who may wish to apply for international protection, providing them with relevant information on the right to apply for asylum and referring them to appropriate procedures.

-See Section "What to do next if a person applies for international protection" of the Practical Guide.
+See the Practical Guide on Access to the Asylum Procedure, Section 'What to do next if a person applies for international protection', p.
+26.

-How do I recognise that a person is asking for international protection?
+15 How do I recognise that a person is asking for international protection?

-As a first-contact official, you will often be the first representative of your country with whom third-country nationals reaching the EU come into contact and to whom they have for the first time the chance to express their wish to apply for asylum.
+As a first-contact official, you will often be the first representative of your country with whom thirdcountry nationals reaching the EU come into contact and to whom they have the chance to express their wish to apply for asylum for the first time.